Should You Be Concerned About Heart Palpitations in Menopause?

 More steady explanations that connect the dots.

-Abstract watercolor waves in sage and soft rose suggesting heat surges, with clean cream negative space at the bottom.
+Abstract watercolor shapes in sage and soft rose with a delicate connecting line, top-weighted on a cream background with open negative space below.

-Abstract watercolor shapes in cream, sage, and soft rose, with gentle circles and arcs at the top and clean negative space at the bottom.
+Abstract watercolor shapes in cream, sage, and soft rose suggesting low energy and gradual renewal, with clean negative space at the bottom.

 Your journey deserves its own space.